zama-ai/concrete-ml/docs/built-in-models/linear.md

 ## Example

-The following example shows how to train a LogisticRegression model on a simple dataset and then use FHE to perform inference on encrypted data.
+The following example shows how to train a LogisticRegression model on a simple data-set and then use FHE to perform inference on encrypted data.
 You can find a more complete example in the [LogisticRegression notebook](../tutorials/ml_examples.md).

 ```python
 from sklearn.datasets import make_classification